 From Kentucky to Hawaii, SaltShine Explores Travel and Lifestyle on Mystical Islands

-Saltshine is the name of the travel and lifestyle blog exploring the way living on the islands of Hawaii as strangers.
+Saltshine is the name of the travel and lifestyle blog about their adventures and things they’ve learned along the way living on the islands of Hawaii.

 We got to interview the eclectic couple about their move and journey away from everyone they know.